 John H. Mathias, Jr. is a senior litigation partner and veteran trial lawyer whose practice focuses upon contract litigation, insurance and reinsurance, labor and employment, class actions, unfair competition, securities, intellectual property, and complex commercial disputes of all kinds.
-He is chair of the firm’s Insurance Recovery and Counseling Practice and oversees its Reinsurance Practice.
+He is co-chair of the firm’s Insurance Recovery and Counseling Practice and oversees its Reinsurance Practice.
 Clients seek his advice and representation in difficult matters requiring sophisticated strategy, execution and advocacy.

 Mr. Mathias is a versatile commercial litigator with significant recent success on behalf of a national trucking company in defeating a large Title VII employment discrimination class action brought by the EEOC both in the district court and on appeal to the Eighth Circuit.
 Beyond the defense of difficult cases like this, his practice emphasizes pursuing contract and similar commercial claims on behalf of clients, especially insurance coverage claims.